 About Dr Sara Raimondi

-Dr Sara Raimondi joined New College of the Humanities in July 2019 as a Lecturer in Politics & International Relations.
+Dr Sara Raimondi joined New College of the Humanities in July 2019 and she is currently an Assistant Professor in Politics & International Relations.
 She is currently course leader for several Level 5 courses in the Politics and IR programme, including “Old Powers New Powers: Imperialism, Colonialism and the Modern State”, “Political Ideologies” and “Societies in Transition”.
-She also convenes a course for the MSc in Digital Politics and Sustainable Development.
+She also convenes a course in Digital Politics for the MSc in Digital Politics and Sustainable Development.
 Sara is also acting as UG Admissions Tutor for Politics and IR at NCH.

 Prior to that, she taught as Visiting Lecturer at several UK HE institutions, including the University of Westminster, University of East London, University of West London and University of Hertfordshire, where she acted as module and seminar leader of a variety of courses across politics and International Relations.

 Dr Raimondi completed her PhD in December 2018 from the University of Westminster.
 Her doctoral thesis was a theoretical analysis of the debates around the politics of life in contemporary continental political theory.

 She owns a BA in Philosophy (2007-2010) and a MSc in Economics and Political Sciences (2010-2012), both from the University of Studies of Milan, and a MA in International Relations and Democratic Politics with Distinction (2013-2014) from the University of Westminster.

 Associate Fellow of the Higher Education Academy (2016)

 Association for Political Theory

 Political Studies Association – Political Theory Standing Group